jiayaozhang/UnrealEngineGPT/README.md

 3. Open the project in the Unreal Engine editor.

-4. Configure the plugin by going to `Project Settings -> Plugins -> Comfy Textures`.
+4. Configure the plugin by going to `Project Settings -> Plugins -> Chat With Textures`.

     If you are running ComfyUI on a remote machine, you need to set the `Comfy Url` to the correct address.

-5. Open the plugin window by clicking on `Tools -> Editor Utility Widgets -> Comfy Textures Widget`.
+5. Open the plugin window by clicking on `Tools -> Editor Utility Widgets -> Chat With Texture`.

-    If the menu item is missing you need to open the `ComfyTexturesWidget` from the Content Browser in `Plugins/Comfy Textures Content/` and click `Run Utility Widget` in the blueprint editor.
+    If the menu item is missing you need to open the `Chat With Texture` from the Content Browser in `Plugins/Chat With Textures Content/` and click `Run Utility Widget` in the blueprint editor.

    If you don't see the Plugin folder in the Content Browser then click the `Settings` button on the top right of the Content Browser and make sure the `Show Plugin Contents` checkbox is enabled in the menu.